-- "Though not as desirable as some others in its category -- for instance, the BMW 3 Series or Cadillac CTS -- the 2014 Lincoln MKZ offers a uniquely opulent design, a choice of three capable and efficient powertrains and a nice roster of upscale amenities, such as a fully retractable panoramic roof." -- AutoTrader
+- "Although not as exotic or performance-oriented as the BMW 3 Series or Cadillac CTS, the 2015 Lincoln MKZ offers a uniquely opulent design, a choice of three capable and efficient powertrains including a hybrid model, as well as a nice roster of upscale amenities." -- AutoTrader (2015)

 Other Cars to Consider

-The 2014 Lincoln MKZ seats five and has standard front-wheel drive.
-A 2.0-liter turbocharged four-cylinder engine and a six-speed automatic transmission are standard, while a 3.7-liter V6 engine and all-wheel drive are optional.
-The Lincoln MKZ Hybrid features a 2.0-liter four-cylinder engine and an electric motor mated to a continuously variable transmission (CVT).
-The MKZ and MKZ Hybrid have the same starting price, and are available with Premiere, Select, Reserve and Preferred equipment groups.
-The Lincoln MKZ was a brand-new model for the 2013 model year and didn’t change much for 2014.
-As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.
+The 2016 Lincoln MKZ is a five-seat sedan.
+It comes in gas-only hybrid versions, which have the same starting price and are available with Premiere, Select and Reserve equipment groups.
+Top-of-the-line Black Label models have custom color combinations and upgraded materials.
+The base MKZ has a turbocharged 2.0-liter four-cylinder engine, a six-speed automatic transmission and front-wheel drive.
+A 3.7-liter V6 engine and all-wheel drive are optional.
+The Lincoln MKZ Hybrid features a 2.0-liter four-cylinder engine and an electric motor mated to a continuously variable transmission (automatic).
+The Lincoln MKZ hasn’t changed much since its last full redesign for the 2013 model year, so this overview uses applicable research and reviews from the 2013 through 2016 model years.